 Our school has a written anti-bullying policy to demonstrate to all children, parents and staff that bullying, either physical or verbal, is not tolerated in school.
 This is not to say that bullying does not occur in this Academy.
-On the contrary, this policy outlines our policy and procedures.
+On the contrary, this policy outlines our policy and procedures so as to prevent, identify and tackle incidences appropriately.
 It defines what bullying is, gives guidance on how to identify bullying and guidance to parents, carers and staff on how we can support children and this policy.
-Moreover, everyone will be expected to ensure that bullying does not happen and will have a responsibility to tell.
+Moreover, everyone will be expected to ensure that bullying minimalised and identified and will have a responsibility to talk to an appropriate adult in this school.

-(Children, staff, parents, carers and governors have been involved in the formulation of this policy).
+Children, staff, parents, carers and governors have been involved in the formulation of this policy.